Skip to main content

 3 myths about mental health and quitting nicotine

 When it comes to nicotine and mental health, there are some common myths that can bring about challenges and questions.
-To bust these myths, we turned to the experts who run This is Quitting, a text message based quit-vaping program by Truth Initiative®.
+To bust these myths, we turned to the experts who run This is Quitting, now part of EX Program, a free, digital quitting resource that can increase the odds of quitting by up to 40%.

 Myth: e-cigarette users with mental health conditions don’t want to quit.